nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 `Green`: this uncompleted task has a deadline but is not due yet.
 Phew! <br>

 ```
-> Note that all tasks that fall outside of these categories will appear normally
+> Note that all tasks that fall outside of these categories
+  will appear normally.
   i.e. no additional colours.
  ```
 &nbsp;
 ## 4. FAQ

 **Q**: How do I transfer my data to another Computer?<br>